2door/Social-Network-Data-Processing/README.md

 ## Purpose
 To develop Java classes which store manipulate user data and their post on a fictional social media website named Witter.
 Tests included requesting specific sets of data (e.g. top users, top tags, top posts, most recent posts).
->note: data was sent in random order
+> note: data was sent in random order.

 Assesment based on correctness of results, efficiency, memory usage and quality of code.

 ## Mark